|

 mostly built to last.
 A few of them have survived and that’s where dustygizmos,

-and you come in.
-If you have an interesting gadget or gadget-related story (preferably with a photograph or two) or if you know of a website that we can link to then we would really like to hear from you so we can help to preserve the products and memories from this extraordinary period of history.
+If you have an interesting gadget or gadget-related story (preferably with a photograph or two) or if you know of a website that we can link to then we would really like to hear from you so we can help to preserve the products and memories from

 |